 There are so many excellent resources these days to learn more from haes-aligned dietitians, therapists, researchers, and doctors.
 A favorite podcast would be Christy Harrison’s Food Psych and Aubrey Gordon & Michael Hobbs’ Maintenance Phase.
 If you’re interested in learning how to talk to kids about fat bodies, Virginia Sole-Smith just published an amazing book, Fat Talk.
 Then we have How to Raise Intuitive Eaters, about parenting as well.
 My personal favorite is Reclaiming Body Trust.
 I recommend this book to nearly all of my clients who have had stigmatizing experiences in their body, losing weight and gaining it back, or whatever other kind of trauma occurs to those living outside of “normal”.

 If you, or anyone you know is seeking a weight-neutral dietitian to help find peace with food, there are many ways to work with me.
 I see people for individual nutrition therapy for eating disorder care.
-If they struggle with chronic dieting and body image issues, check out my 6-month high-touch program called Love Food Again.
+If they struggle with chronic dieting and body image issues, check out my 6-month high-touch group coaching program called Love Food Again.
 And I’m always here, on the blog, and over on Instagram helping as much as I can.

 Emily Van Eck, MS, RDN specializes in intuitive eating, mindfulness-based eating practices, embodiment with food and movement, and healing from years of weight-bias and disordered eating.
 She helps womxn find balance, consistency, and peace with their eating habits so they can feel confident to get outta their heads and into their bodies.
 Emily is a registered dietitian and certified intuitive eating counselor with a master’s degree in nutrition science.
 Read more about her here.